tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 Where $Y_{0}$ and $Y_{1}$ are the potential outcomes in respectively the control and treatment group, which are independent of treatment assignment $T$ for each value of the observed covariates $X$.
 The $X$ is/are the binary variable(s) on which the observations are matched.

+Important to note is that this assumption also implies no *unobservable* characteristics differing between the groups, impacting treatment likelihood or effects.
+When dividing the sample by $X$, for each value of $X$, the variation in $D$ is akin to random.
+In some cases, this condition is know to hold.
+A notable example is "Project STAR", where treatment was randoml assigned within schools but with varying likelihoods across different schools.
+Hence, school identity is included in $X$.

-{{% warning %}}
+{{% tip %}}

-This assumption also means there are no *unobservable* characteristics differing between the groups, affecting treatment likelihood or effects.
-This cannot be directly tested.
-However, there are some methods to assess the plausibility of the assumption.
+While the absence of no unobservable characteristics cannot be directly tested, there are some methods to assess the plausibility of the assumption.

 As discussed in [Imbens (2015)](https://jhr.uwpress.org/content/50/2/373.short), one method is to calculate the causal effect of treatment on a pseudo-outcome that you know is unaffected by it, for example, a lagged outcome.
 If the treatment effect on the pseudo-outcome is close to zero, it strengthens the assumption's plausibility.
 [Section VG (page 395)](https://jhr.uwpress.org/content/50/2/373.short) discusses this method in more detail.

-{{% /warning %}}
+{{% /tip %}}

 ### 2. Overlapping support